 The battle of Hastings was fought between an invading Norman force under William the Conqueror and a defending Anglo-Saxon force under King Harold II.
 The battle came to be due to the contest between Harold and William over being the rightful heirs to the English throne.

 King Harold was killed in the thick of the fighting and Anglo-Saxon armies were crushed.
 This effectively marked the end of the Anglo-Saxon reign in England, ushering in the Norman era.

 Both England and the Holy Roman Empire aimed to mitigate the increasingly expansive influence of France in Western Europe.
 English King John hoped to regain English territories in Normandy by defeating King Philip II.

 In the ensuing battle, King Philip II was able to tackle the allied armies with success.
 He defeated a large allied force near the town of Tournai after fierce fighting, closely escaping death.

-The Battle of Nicopolis was fought between the forces of Ottoman Empire and an allied army of European kingdoms.
+The Battle of Nicopolis was fought between the forces of the Ottoman Empire and an allied army of European kingdoms.
 The allied army laid siege to the town of Nicopolis in 1396, hoping to capture the town before the Ottoman Emperor could relieve the siege.

 Their hopes proved futile as the Ottomans reached Nicopolis to meet the allied army for battle.
 In the ensuing battle, the allied force was decisively routed and most of it was destroyed at the hands of the Ottomans.
 For the Ottomans, the victory meant that they could continue to expand their influence and reach in the Balkans.

-It was fought in Azincourt in 1415 with the English forces led by King Henry V while the French armies were commanded by Constable Charles.
+It was fought in Azincourt France in 1415 with the English forces led by King Henry V while the French armies were commanded by Constable Charles.

 The result was a disaster for the French who were unable to withstand the hail of arrows.
-This eventually led to the routing of the cavalry, the killing of thousands of knights and a disastrous defeat for the French.
+This eventually led to the routing of the cavalry, the killing of thousands of knights, and a disastrous defeat for the French.

 The battle of Castillon was the final battle of the Anglo-French Hundred Years’ War.
-This was the also the first time in Western Europe that gunpowder weapons decisively influence the outcome of a battle.
+This was also the first time in Western Europe that gunpowder weapons decisively influence the outcome of a battle.

 Hundreds of handguns were used by individual soldiers while heavy cannons were also used to bombard the enemy lines.
 The result was disastrous for the English who suffered heavy casualties as well as the loss of its leaders.
 The battle marked a decisive victory for the French bringing a conclusion to the long war with the English.

-The Battle of Bosworth was a vital battle which affected the course of English history towards the late medieval period.
+The Battle of Bosworth was a vital battle that affected the course of English history towards the late medieval period.
 The battle was fought in 1485 between the Lancastrian and Yorkist factions as part of the series of wars called the Wars of the Roses.